sunnysihao/xtreme1/README.md

 ```
 #### Query data under the dataset

-The usage of this method is similar to the above one.
+This method is similar to the above one.

 It returns a long dict.
 If you want to simplify this dict, use 'get_values()' to select specific keys in the dict.
 After that, you can use 'as_table()' to show the data in tabular form and use 'rich.print()' to print this table.